-At Harvard College I majored in Government and spent my junior year abroad atKing's College, London.Although more artsy than sporty, I rode for the Equestrian Team and rowed intramural crew.
-I received a masters in Political Science from M.I.T., focusing on envirnomental policy.
+At Harvard College I majored in Government and spent my junior year abroad atKing's College, London.For fun I joined a weekly art studio, rode on the Equestrian Team, and rowed intramural crew.
+I received a masters in Political Science from M.I.T., focusing on environmental policy.
 I worked for several environmental organizations and as a manager of a study abroad program for high school students.

 When my British husband became a professor of Japanese Politics at Bowdoin College, we moved to Maine.
 It was quite a shock for a city girl to live in a small town where the trees outnumbered the people and winters were long.
 Locals look at my curly black hair and olive skin and ask, “No, where are you really from?”
 I may fit in better in New York, but I adapted to love skiing, swimming, and hiking.
 Maine is a fun place to raise a family, but it's quite homogenous.
 Our kids attended Hebrew School and we’ve lived abroad so they would understand their mixed cultural heritage.
 I also became an activist for progressive policies and environmental issues.
 For over a decade I've been blogging about life in Maine, books, and art.
 These days I'm more active on twitter and enjoy how social media connects us.